Support during pregnancy and early parenting

 - Healthier social and behavioral growth for the child

 Bearing Hope (.pdf) is a topic-based psychotherapeutic group where pregnant parents and caregivers can connect, learn and find support as they navigate the complex path toward parenthood.

 MAMAS Connect (Mothers Aligning through Mood & Anxiety Support)

 MAMAS Connect (.pdf) is a 12-week psychotherapeutic group where parents and caregivers struggling with depression or anxiety issues during the first year after delivery come together to connect, learn and find support as they navigate parenthood.
 The topic-based group sessions utilize a modified version of the Mother-Infant Therapy Group curriculum.
 Babies are encouraged to attend along with their parents, but this isn't required.

 Mother-Infant Therapy Group (M-ITG)

 Mother-Infant Therapy Group is the cornerstone of our program.
 It is an evidence-based, 12-week psychotherapeutic group made up of three weekly parts: Mother's Group, Infant Developmental Stimulation Group and Mother-Baby Dyadic Group.
 Partners are also requested to join for two group sessions.

-Mothers and Moods is a free weekly mom-to-mom support group offered to moms with postpartum issues who can't come to one of our psychotherapy groups due to insurance or scheduling issues.
+Mothers and Moods is a free weekly peer support group offered to moms with postpartum issues who can't come to one of our psychotherapy groups due to insurance or scheduling issues.
 It is also open to women who have completed a psychotherapeutic group through the program and want to stay connected with other moms.

 For more information or to schedule an appointment, please call 303-864-5252 or email email@example.com.